benedictaquino/cpp-primer/ch06/README.md

 if (val != 0)
 ```

+**Solution:** If the argument passed was a negative number, the recursive loop would never end.

 **Exercise 6.35:** In the call to `factorial`, why did we pass `val - 1` rather than `val--`?

+**Solution:** If we passed in `val--` the value passed into `factorial` would be `val`, and not a decremented value.
+This would cause a recursive loop.

 ### Section 6.3.3: Returning a Pointer to an Array